 I can confirm the platform is an effective marketing strategy for building an affiliate marketing biz at no cost.

-So for that reason, you WILL definitely need to set up a landing page or a free website for directing visitors to your Clickbank or any other affiliate program offers.
+So for that reason, you WILL definitely need to set up a landing page or a free website for directing visitors to your Clickbank offers.

-There is a big BUT – Nate makes Quora sound like a QUICK and EASY way to make a TON of money.
+Nate makes Quora sound like a QUICK and EASY way to make a TON of money.

-He is wrong because a LOT of TIME and EFFORT must be invested into the Q&A site if you are to earn an income from any niche.
+But he is so wrong because a LOT of TIME and EFFORT must be invested into the Q&A site if you are to earn an income from any niche.

 There are no shortcuts to affiliate marketing success, I’m afraid.

-PROS vs CONS of ‘FCB’
+PROS vs CONS of Fast Cash Blueprint

 - The real owner hides behind a fabricated identity (Nate)

 - Nate’s photo is a fake bought from a stock photo site

 - The sales page uses hype on making money online